ReviewScore: Misinformed Peer Review Detection with Large Language Models: Introduction

 Based on these observations, we define \textsc{ReviewScore} that indicates if a review point is \textit{misinformed} (Section \ref{subsec:reviewscore-def}).
 First, we define \textsc{Base ReviewScore} by directly applying the definition of \textit{misinformed} review points in a 5-point scale.
 However, we discovered human-annotated factuality often diverges.
 This is because a weakness often contains both correct and incorrect \textit{explicit premises} or incorrect \textit{implicit premises}, which hinders humans to reliably annotate factuality.
 To resolve this issue, we further define \textsc{Advanced ReviewScore} as an aggregation of premise factuality scores.
 If a weakness has no supporting reason, we call it as a \textit{claim}, and if a weakness consists of more than one premises, we call it as an \textit{argument}.
 We adopt two aggregation methods, logical conjunction, following the literature of logic~\citep{sep-logical-consequence}, and weighted average, maintaining a 5-point scale (Figure \ref{fig:main}).
 Before evaluating \textsc{Advanced ReviewScore}, we have to extract all \textit{explicit} and \textit{implicit premises} from an argument.
 This process is called \textit{argument reconstruction} in logic and critical thinking~\citep{gregor-argrecon, informal-logic, dowden}, and we construct an engine that automatically does this process (Section \ref{subsec:auto-argrecon}).
-To fully automate \textit{misinformed} review detection with LLMs, we should verify if model-estimated \textsc{ReviewScore} align with human-annotated \textsc{ReviewScore}.
-To do that, we construct a human expert-annotated \textsc{ReviewScore} dataset based on ICLR reviews (Section \ref{subsec:dataset}).
+To evaluate the ability of LLMs for detecting \textit{misinformed} review points, we construct a human expert-annotated \textsc{ReviewScore} dataset based on ICLR reviews (Section \ref{subsec:dataset}).
 We recruited 15 experienced graduate students and they dedicated total 244 hours for trustworthy human annotation.